mahonbaldwin/christmas/README.md

 # cl

-FIXME: Write a one-line description of your library/project.
+Simple Rotating Christmas Recipient List.

 ## Overview

-FIXME: Write a paragraph about the library/project and highlight its goals.
+Given a list of people, this application will display a list of givers and recievers, rotating each year.

 ## Setup